-[Colorful Colorado.
-Photo: Sean Papile] Colorado has gained in popularity recently due to the fact that it was one of the first states in the country to legalize marijuana for medicinal purposes.
-There is a lot more to the state and its beauty than just legal weed.
+Colorado has gained popularity recently due to the fact that it was one of the first states in the country to legalize marijuana for medicinal purposes.
+There is a lot more to this interesting state and its beauty than just legal weed.

-Among the 5 things you probably didn’t know about Colorado, there are things you should know.
-Colorado was the home to the first rodeo that ever took place.
-The cheeseburger was invented at a drive thru in the state’s capitol, Denver.
-The song “America the Beautiful” was written on top of Pikes Peak (one of the state’s most famous 14,000+ foot mountains.)
+Among the five things you probably didn’t know about Colorado, there are things you should know.
+It was the home to the first rodeo that ever took place.
+The cheeseburger was invented at a drive-thru in the state’s capital, Denver.
+The song “America the Beautiful” was inspired by the view from the top of Pikes Peak (the state’s most famous 14,000+ foot mountain.)